amelofilho/ECS160HW4-fq25/ANALYSIS.md

     {"bug_type": "unknown", "line": "undefined", "description": "", "filename": "undefined"}
     ]

 In case 3, our system produced output that technically contained bug information but was poorly formatted or compressed.
-Even when explicitly told to return a structured JSON object, ollama sometimes ignores parts of the prompt or produces compressed or loosely formatted output.
+Even when explicitly told to return a structured JSON object ollama sometimes ignores parts of the prompt.

 ## Conclusion:
 The issues observed in the three cases are caused by limitations in the ollama’s ability to follow instructions rather than problems with the microservice design or the Spring Boot integration.